SAP-samples/partner-reference-application/Tutorials/43-Multi-Tenancy-Features-Observability.md

 To explore this feature with the Poetry Slam Manager, you have two options:

-1. Clone the repository of the Partner Reference application.
+1. Clone the repository of the Partner Reference Application.
 Check out the [*main-multi-tenant*](../../../tree/main-multi-tenant) branch and enhance the application step by step.

 2. Alternatively, check out the [*main-multi-tenant-features*](../../../tree/main-multi-tenant-features) branch where the feature is already included.